Zondax/cosmos-sdk/crypto/docs/adr.md

 CryptoProvider <|-- SecureItem

 Hasher <|-- CryptoProvider
+Verifier <|-- CryptoProvider
+Signer <|-- CryptoProvider
+Cypher <|-- CryptoProvider
+Generator <|-- CryptoProvider

 PubKey <|-- PrivKey
 PubKey -- Verifier
 Signature <|-- Signer
 Signature <|-- Verifier
 PrivKey -- Signer

-Verifier <|-- CryptoProvider
-Signer <|-- CryptoProvider
-KeyRing -- CryptoProvider
-PrivKey <|-- KeyRing
-wallet --|> KeyRing
-wallet --|> CryptoProvider
 ```

 #### Crypto provider

-The *Crypto provider* serves as a middleware component responsible for managing the interaction with various instantiated cryptographic modules.
+The *Crypto provider* serves as a middleware component responsible for managing the interaction with various instantiated cryptographic packages.
 It acts as a centralized controller, encapsulating the API of the crypto modules in a single location.
 Through the Crypto provider, users can access functionality such as signing, verification, encryption, and hashing.

 By abstracting the underlying cryptographic functionality, the *Crypto provider* enables a modular and extensible architecture.
 It allows users to easily switch between different cryptographic implementations without impacting the rest of the system.